Dineshrd0503/Dineshrd0503/README.md

 # 👋 Welcome to My GitHub Profile!

-I'm **Dinesh Kumar**, a passionate **Java Backend Developer** with expertise in building scalable, high-performance applications using modern technologies and best practices.
+I'm **Dinesh Rajasekhar**, a passionate **Java Backend Developer** with expertise in building scalable, high-performance applications using modern technologies and best practices.
 Currently pursuing advanced proficiency in full-stack development, cloud computing, and emerging technologies.

 ---